amitsingh3396/csv_to_moodle_xml_converter/README.md

 The negative marks penalty can be removed by changing `<penalty>` tag value in line 14 of QuestionFormat.xml to 0 and change the fraction attribute value of `<answer>` tag in lines 37, 43, and 49 to a value 0.

+The question statement can contain html tags which will get rendered in Moodle.
+Example: The csv file can have the following value in questiontext column Perform the following base conversion: (45)<sub>10</sub> -> (?)<sub>2</sub>
+This will render the question in moodle with 10 and 2 as subscripts

 Number of question tags can be variable with subsequent question tags added with headers tag5, tag6, and so on.